vishnuas22/MasterX/test_result.md

     message: "IMPLEMENTED: Major UI/UX overhaul complete.
 Redesigned ChatInterface to be ChatGPT/Claude-inspired with centered, expandable design.
 Added Google AI Labs gradient animations (animate-gradient-x, background gradients).
 Features: compact start state, expands on conversation, animated gradient borders/backgrounds, enhanced glassmorphism, multiline input support, improved responsive behavior.
 Maintains all existing functionality including context awareness, premium features, and streaming."
   - agent: "testing"
     message: "✅ BACKEND TESTING COMPLETE AFTER UI/UX REDESIGN: All backend endpoints are working perfectly.
 Successfully tested health check, user management, session management, chat functionality (including premium streaming), analytics integration, and context awareness.
 The backend is fully operational with all advanced features working as expected."
+  - agent: "main"
+    message: "✅ GROQ API KEY UPDATED: Successfully updated Groq API key from 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 to 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.
+All dependencies installed and services restarted successfully.
+Backend and frontend are running properly."
+  - agent: "testing"
+    message: "✅ BACKEND TESTING COMPLETE WITH NEW GROQ API KEY: Successfully tested all backend endpoints with the new Groq API key (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).
+All endpoints are working correctly, including health checks, user management, session management, chat functionality (both regular and premium), and advanced analytics.
+The Groq AI integration is working perfectly with the new API key, with both regular chat and streaming chat functionality operational.
+Created a specific test script for Groq API integration testing."
+  - agent: "testing"
+    message: "✅ ONBOARDING ERROR FIXED: Identified and fixed the 'Something went wrong' error after completing onboarding.
+The issue was a JavaScript hoisting problem in ChatInterface.js where the handleQuickStart function was being referenced before it was defined.
+Fixed by moving the function definition to the top of the component and using useCallback to properly handle dependencies.
+Tested with a unique email and confirmed the onboarding flow now works correctly, with users able to successfully transition to the chat interface after completing setup."